translationexchange/tml-php-samples-phpmyadmin/README.md

         $ curl -s http://getcomposer.org/installer | php
         $ php composer.phar install

 The application is currently configured to point to a Tr8n Sandbox Server.
-To be able to translate this application, you can either request to be added to that application on sandbox or create your own application.
+To be able to translate this application, you can either request to be added to that application on sandbox by emailing (admin @ tr8nhub . com) or create your own application.

 If you create your own application, please make sure to use the key and secret from your application and update the following line: